Lucius of Britain

-Lucius (Welsh: Lles map Coel, Lleirwg, Lleufer or Lleufer Mawr) was a supposed 2nd-century king of the Britons traditionally credited with introducing Christianity into Britain.
-Lucius is first mentioned in a 6th-century version of the Liber Pontificalis, which says that he sent a letter to Pope Eleutherius asking to be made a Christian.
-The story became widespread after it was repeated in the 8th century by Bede, who added the detail that after Eleutherius granted Lucius' request, the Britons followed their king in conversion and maintained the Christian faith until the Diocletianic Persecution of 303.
-Later writers expanded the story, giving accounts of missionary activity under Lucius and attributing to him the foundation of certain churches.
-He was also the last non-roman king of the Britons.
+Lucius or Lucius of Britain (Welsh: Lles map Coel, Lleufer or Lleufer Mawr) was a legendary king of the Britons reigning in the 2nd-century who is credited with introducing Christianity to Britain.
+Lucius is first mentioned in a 6th-century version of the Liber Pontificalis, which records that he sent a letter to Pope Eleutherius asking to be made a Christian.

-First mention: Papal Catalogues

-The first mention of Lucius is in a list of popes, with additional biographical notes, written in 532 AD and called the Catalogus Felicianus.
-In regards to King Lucius it says;

-(Pope Eleutherius) ..received a letter from Lucius, King of Britain, asking him to appoint a way by which Lucius might become a christian.

-The Catalogus Felicianus is an update of earlier lists.
-The first known version, (and probably based on a still earlier catalogue) the Liber Generationis (235 AD) is completely lost.
-Copies of the second version, the Liberian Catalogue, contained within the Chronograph (354 AD) are in circulation, but the key period covering Lucius and Pope Eleutherus (174-189 AD), which occurs between Pope Soter (166–174) and Pope Victor (189–199) is incomplete and mentions neither person.
+The story was repeated by Bede in the 8th century, who added the detail that after Eleutherius granted Lucius' request, the Britons followed their king in converting to Christianity and that they maintained the Christian faith until the Diocletianic Persecution of 303.
+Later writers attribute the foundation of churches and missionary activity to Lucius.

+Evidence in Papal records